Bylaws of the Ormond Beach Historical Society, Inc.

 No Officer or Society member shall incur any expense in the name of the Society without the full authority of the Board of Directors.

-The Board of Director members shall serve for a term of one (1) year or if elected during the year complete that year.
+The Board of Director members shall serve for a term of one (1) calendar year, January 1 to December 31, or if elected during the year complete that year.

-The Officers shall serve for a term of one (1) year.
+The Officers shall serve for a term of one (1) calendar year, January 1 to December 31.

 The fiscal year shall run from October 1 to September 30.